Updates, commentary, training and advice on immigration and asylum law

 On the face of it, refugee status and humanitarian protection seem like two sides of the same coin.
 Both are a form of international protection granted to a person in need.
 Both result in a grant of five years’ permission to remain in the UK on a pathway to settlement after that.
 They give most of the same rights to work, study and access benefits.

-But as we shall see, they are underpinned by different legal frameworks and refugee status is superior to a grant of humanitarian protection in some important ways.
+But as we shall see, they are underpinned by different legal frameworks and refugee status is better than a grant of humanitarian protection in some ways.

 Before we delve into the advantages of refugee status, we will take a quick look at the circumstances in which a person will be granted one or the other.